-Pyrolytic or Catalytic Ovens – What’s The Difference?
+Pyrolytic vs Catalytic Oven Cleaning – What’s The Difference?

-When we talk about pyrolytic or catalytic ovens, we are talking about the type of self-cleaning function that the ovens have.
+When we talk about pyrolytic or catalytic ovens, we’re talking about the type of self-cleaning function that the ovens have.

-We all like the sound of a self-cleaning oven – no one likes cleaning an oven by hand.
-Understanding the different types will help you choose which one is best for you.
+We all like the sound of a self-cleaning oven!
+No one likes cleaning an oven by hand, but understanding the different types will help you choose which one is best for you.

 500ºC!
 Is that safe?